chearon/scrollbugs/README.md

 * [Scrolling block as a flex item](http://jsfiddle.net/dunr72ye/)
 * [Scrolling grid](http://jsfiddle.net/rmyjfaq4/)

+#### Work-arounds

+* Set a fixed width on the scrolling element or some parent element to make everything layout with definite size
+* Detect the shrink-width behavior and if it exists, add the [scrollbar size](https://jsfiddle.net/quLjdn0p/)

 ### Layout bug #2

 _Safari and Chrome add the scrollbar to a flexbox's size.
 Safari initially subtracts the scrollbar until its inner content is laid out again (for example, by toggling `flex`)._